kiransalve/Machine-Learning-Tutorial/Linear Regression/Regularization/Lasso Regression/Read.md

+LASSO (Least Absolute Shrinkage and Selection Operator)

+Lasso also has a way to reduce the importance of certain factors to zero, which makes it useful for two main tasks: making predictions and identifying the most important features.

 Lasso Regression is a type of linear regression that uses L1 regularization.

 It adds a penalty equal to the absolute value of the coefficients, which helps the model reduce some coefficients to zero.